touchX/toolkit/README.md

 ### Webpack Helper

-If you're using Webpack, you may want to utilise Toolkit's settings / tools within individual components.
+If you're using Webpack, you may want to utilise Toolkit's settings / tools within extra individual components.
 Using the following import at the top of your component's `.scss` file will provide that feature without outputting any CSS:

 ```css
 @import "sky-toolkit-core/tools";